dlvr/rancher-salt/README.md

 This module allows environment variables to be passed through to the rancher config.
 The module imports the .sls as `config`.
 You then call that in your `docker-compose.yml` as `config.entry`.
 See the sample-website files for an example.

-This module as-is used the pillar file associated with the "environment" we have configured (like, lab, staging, etc.), with this salt-call `open('/srv/pillar/%s.sls') % __salt__['grains.get']['environment'])`, however you can this to whatever pillar file or grain.
+This module as-is used the pillar file associated with the "environment" we have configured (like, lab, staging, etc.), with this salt-call `open('/srv/pillar/%s.sls') % __salt__['grains.get']['environment'])`, however you can change this to whatever pillar file or grain.